-I have also practiced yoga for nearly 15 years and taught for more than 12.
+I have also practiced yoga for more than 15 years and taught for more than 12.
 I have primarily trained in the Anusara© style of yoga and have completed over 500 credit-hours including Immersions, Teacher Trainings, and practice hours.
 I am eternally grateful to all my teachers for their devotion to the Teachings, their faith in me, and their endless love and selfless service.

 The Universe has blessed me many incredible teachers, especially the many practitioners who have honored me with their presence in my classes and taught me so much:

 - incarcerated gang members in El Salvador;

 - queer folks in and around Durham, NC; and

 - healing artists, advocates/activists/organizers/rebels/revolutionaries and cultural workers the world over.